 Module 4: First Progress Report

-First informal presentation of project ideas in a closed door environment with the Capstone Project Directors, TRIUM Academics and TRIUM alumni.
+First informal presentation of project ideas in a closed door environment with the Capstone Project Directors and TRIUM Academics.

 Module 5: Live Test Run

 Formal live presentation summarising the project is made to classmates.

 Teams submit their final report and make their formal presentation to the Capstone Board.

 Lost in Moscow?
 Call MediaCab to the Rescue

 In September 2012, Term Project MediaCab went live on the streets of Moscow.
 Launched by TRIUM alumni, including Konstantin Sidorov, 20 taxis recreated the comfort, lifestyle, safety and efficiency that Konstantin had experienced the year before in New York when he got into a taxi to make his way to a TRIUM class.
 This was no easy feat given the market, or perilous race course for better words, of the current taxi regime in the Russian capital.
 The combination of a lot of hard work, lobbying, detailed research, a diverse team of professionals, innovative creativity, and good timing all ensured the momentum needed to keep the project’s wheels rolling.